garystafford/spring-music-docker/README.md

 git push --force --quiet "https://${GH_TOKEN}@${GH_REF}" master:build-artifacts > /dev/null 2>&1
 ```
-Base Docker images for NGINX, Tomcat, ELK, and MongoDB, are all pulled from Docker Hub.

-The NGINX and Tomcat Dockerfiles pull the latest Spring Music build artifacts, and build build-specific versions of the NGINX and Tomcat Docker images used for this project.
+### Docker
+Docker Compose, using the project's Dockerfiles, pulls base Docker images for NGINX, Tomcat, ELK, and MongoDB, from Docker Hub.
+Project-specific Docker images are then built, using the Dockerfiles, for NGINX, Tomcat, and MongoDB, based on the base images.
+While constructing the project-specific Docker images for NGINX and Tomcat, the latest Spring Music build artifacts are pulled and installed into the corresponding Docker images.

 For example, the abridged NGINX `Dockerfile` looks like:
 ```text
 FROM nginx